Guthius/XtremeWorlds/README.md

 ## Creation Features

-The client has editors for the world (maps), items, spells, animations, NPCs, and more from the in-game admin panel.
+The client has editors for the world (maps), items, spells, animations, npcs, morals and more from the in-game admin panel.

 ### How do I access the editors?